 Strategic workforce planning ensures the workforce is dynamically and directly linked to the future direction of the organisation.
 Put simply it is about having the right people in the right jobs at the right time and for the right cost.

-For Queensland public sector agencies, the requirement to annually develop and publish a strategic workforce plan is referenced in:
+For Queensland public sector agencies, strategic workforce planning is referenced in:

 - Queensland public sector strategic management planner (Departmental Planning: HR)